Vardot/varbase-behat/README.txt

 # Varbase Behat #

-      Varbase Behat is a set of Gherkin Features and custom Varbase Context with custom step definitions, and assets, which help in the automatic testing for varbase websites.
+  Varbase Behat is a set of Gherkin Features and custom Varbase Context with Custom step definitions, and assets, which help with the automatic testing for varbase websites.